Rohith-546/Language-Translator/README.md

 # Language-Translator
-Web application made with Tkinter GUI and Python.
+A Web application made with Tkinter GUI and Python.
 Translate any text to required language(100+ languages) with pronunciation.